e-volo VC007 (defunct)

 In the first video below, titled, "Mission Volocopter VC007" a Volocopter concept aircraft called the VC007 was used successfully used to convince their research and industrial partners of the vision of Volocopter at the start of their company in 2012.
 The concept shown in that video became a reality with the Volocopter VC200 model.

-The VC007 concept eVTOL is a one passenger aircraft with an open cockpit, has a full front windscreen, with no side windows and no doors.
-The pilot's legs hang over the fuselage and their feet are supported by a foot rest, similar to a motorcycle's configuration.
-In the video, the VC007 aircraft is controlled by a joy stick and even has a hoist with a cable to lower the pilot while the aircraft is hovering in the air.
-After the pilot leaves the aircraft, he reveals a watch-type used to fly the aircraft by remote control.
+The VC007 is a one passenger eVTOL concept design (no defunct) multicopter aircraft with an open cockpit.
+The cockpit has a full front windscreen and has no side windows or doors.
+The pilot's legs hang over the fuselage and their feet are supported by a foot rest, similar to a motorcycle's foot rest configuration.
+In an online video, the VC007 aircraft is controlled by a joy stick and even has a hoist with a cable to lower the pilot while the aircraft is hovering in the air.
+After the pilot leaves the aircraft, he reveals a watch-type mechanism used to fly the aircraft by remote control.

-The VC007 eVTOL concept aircraft has a pusher propeller, an small H-tail, apparently for a more stable flight, and tricycle wheeled landing gear.
+The VC007 eVTOL concept aircraft has 18 dedicated VTOL propellers, one pusher propeller and a small H-tail apparently for a more stable flight.
+The aircraft is powered by batteries.
+The aircraft has fixed tricycle wheeled landing gear.
 This is the only Volocopter concept design with wheeled landing gear.
+The original of Volocopter was e-volo which is why the multicopter is named e-volo VC007.

 At the end of the video, it shows e-volo VC007 leaving the city and traveling out over a body of water to a remote island.
 The pilot deploys a purple inflatable flotation device and lands the aircraft in water, then uses the pusher propeller to propel the aircraft through the water before docking the aircraft on the beach.